All Episodes

 I shouldn't have done that.

-But let everyone know, I am not backing away from the remote-viewing data.
+But let everyone know I am not backing away from the remote viewing data.

-The remote-viewing data is a separate issue.
+The remote viewing data is a separate issue.

-And whoever wanted to get me tried to get me because of that remote-viewing data.
+And whoever wanted to get me tried to get me because of that remote viewing data.

-Your listeners should put two and two together and look at those sessions again.
+And your listeners should put two and two together and look at those sessions again.

-But my love for both of you is constant.
+And Whitley, I know we disagree, but my love for both of you is constant.

-Well, I'm glad to hear that, Courtney.
+Well, I know we need to hear that, Courtney.

 It's very mutual.